Amazon River Travel Guide – Part 2

 Fast boats to Manaus:

 Fast boats between Tabatinga and Manaus are operated by Cris Transporte Maritimo (also known as Ajato) – who manage a fleet of fast lancha’s.
-Unfortunately, their website (terminalajato.com.br) has recently been suspended.
-In the meantime, you can access the Facebook page of one of their lancha’s – Gloria de Deus III.
+You can access their Facebook page at Gloria de Deus III.

 You can easily walk across the border between Colombia and Brazil by following the Avenida da Amizade – or you can take one of the many taxis and moto-taxis which cross the border freely.